Take imatinib with a meal or just after a snack - swallow the tablets with a large glass of water.

 - It is important that you do not get pregnant or father a child while you are taking imatinib.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.

-- While you are taking imatinib, do not have any immunisations (vaccinations) without talking to your doctor first.
+- While you are taking imatinib, do not have any immunisations (vaccinations) without talking with your doctor first.
 Imatinib lowers your body's resistance so there is a chance that you may get an infection from some vaccines.

 - If you buy or take any other medicines, check with a pharmacist that they are safe to take alongside imatinib.
 Some painkillers such as paracetamol (or preparations containing paracetamol such as cold and flu remedies) and other 'over-the-counter' medicines, such as St John's wort, can interfere with the way imatinib works.